Carson Palmer: 2005 season

 Palmer bounced back in Week 8 against the Green Bay Packers.
 He threw for 3 touchdown passes and an interception for 237 yards and the Bengals won the game, 21–14.

 In Week 9, Palmer passed for 248 yards and 2 touchdowns as the Bengals won their game against the Baltimore Ravens.
 Palmer finished the season with a 101.1 rating.

 Carson signed a six-year contract extension through the 2014 season with the Bengals on December 29, 2005.
 In addition to the three years remaining on his existing deal, the value of the extension was worth $118.75 million over nine years.
 "Hopefully this is the last place I'll end up playing," Palmer said.
 "That's so rare in this league these days.
 It's so rare to see a person have a 5-, 8-, 10-, 12-year career in one place.
 And I feel very fortunate that it looks like that's going to be my future."

 On January 8, 2006, the Bengals met their division rival Pittsburgh in the first round of the AFC playoffs at Paul Brown Stadium in Cincinnati.
 On the Bengals' first pass play, Carson Palmer threw a 66-yard pass to rookie receiver Chris Henry.
 It was the longest completion in Bengals playoff history.
 After Palmer released the pass, Steelers defensive tackle Kimo von Oelhoffen dove laterally into Palmer's left knee.
 Forty minutes later, a magnetic resonance imaging test revealed a severe injury, thought to be career-threatening at the time; Palmer had tears of both the anterior cruciate and medial collateral ligaments as well as cartilage and meniscus damage, and a displaced kneecap.
 Coincidentally, Henry himself suffered a knee injury on the same play, though far less severe.
 With Palmer out of the game, the Steelers went on to win 31–17 en route to their Super Bowl XL victory over the Seattle Seahawks.

 During the off-season, the league's Rules Committee modified the rule regarding low hits on quarterbacks.
-The so-called "Kimo von Oelhoffen Rule" which resulted requires that defenders take every opportunity to avoid hitting a quarterback at or below the knees when the quarterback is in a defenseless position looking to throw with both feet on the ground, unless they are blocked into him.
+The so-called "Carson Palmer Rule" which resulted requires that defenders take every opportunity to avoid hitting a quarterback at or below the knees when the quarterback is in a defenseless position looking to throw with both feet on the ground, unless they are blocked into him.